reframe-hpc/reframe/docs/manpage.rst

    - Mapping types: ``-S mapvar=a:1,b:2,c:3``

    Conversions to arbitrary objects are also supported.
-   See :doc:`blah-blah` for more details.
+   See :class:`~reframe.utility.typecheck.ConvertibleType` for more details.

    The optional ``TEST.`` prefix refers to the test class name (*not* the test name).